vision & mission

 aims & objectives

-IBLA sees the purpose and aims of its efforts in research, consultancy, education and communication on topics of organic agriculture.
+IBLA sees the purpose and aims of its efforts in research, consultancy, education and communication on topics of organic agriculture and agroecology.

 These objectives are achieved by: